 Monitoring and Response

 Set up integrity monitoring on critical files, alert on unexpected changes to checkout templates, and monitor outbound connections from your servers for traffic to unfamiliar domains.
-Pair these technical controls with regular reviews and request a penetration test specifically focused on payment flows.
+Pair these technical controls with regular reviews and request a penetration test quote specifically focused on payment flows.
+The detection investment is modest.
+The cost of a successful skimming campaign is anything but, both financially and in terms of the customer trust that takes years to rebuild.